Krio69/ParkSathi-Update/README.md

 ---

 ## 🆕 Latest Updates

-* **Mobile Navigation Engine:** Transitioned from a static map to a live, active navigation system optimized for on-the-go use.
 * **Voice Integration:** Added a hands-free experience for drivers and riders to ensure safety while navigating.
 * **UI Morphing Logo:** A modern, organic-shaped CSS animation providing a unique and professional brand identity.